 28. “Sweet Child O’ Mine” by Guns N’ Roses

 Kick off your wedding celebration with some attitude by walking the aisle to GnR’s “Sweet Child O’ Mine.”
 The intro riff will instantly let everyone know this is about to be a full-on rock and roll wedding.

-If you really want to shock the pantsuit off your aunt-in-laws-to be, Billy Idol’s “White Wedding” is the way to do it.
-Walk down the aisle to this tune and you’ll be well on your way to becoming the rock goddess bride you’ve always wanted to be.
+If you really want to shock the pantsuits off your aunt-in-laws-to-be, Billy Idol’s “White Wedding” is the way to do it.
+Walk down the aisle to this tune, and you’ll be well on your way to becoming the rock goddess bride you’ve always wanted to be.

-No matter what wedding music you choose, it should be something that captures your style and reflects who you are as a bride and as a couple.
+No matter what wedding music you choose, it should capture your style and reflect who you are as a bride and as a couple.